mysqljs/mysql/Readme.md

-When dealing with big numbers (above JavaScript Number precision limit), you should consider enabling `supportBigNumbers` option to be able to read the insert id as a string, otherwise it will throw.
+When dealing with big numbers (above JavaScript Number precision limit), you should consider enabling `supportBigNumbers` option to be able to read the insert id as a string, otherwise it will throw an error.

 This option is also required when fetching big numbers from the database, otherwise you will get values rounded to hundreds or thousands due to the precision limit.